 In 2003, protections were added for tenants, such as requiring HUD to involve affected public housing residents throughout the planning process.
-In addition, during the grant selection process, a criterion was added to reward minimizing the permanent displacement of current residents of public housing and prioritizing return of tenants of the existing developments to the revitalized development.
+In addition, during the grant selection process, a criterion was added to reward minimizing the permanent displacement of current residents of public housing and prioritizing the return of tenants of the existing developments to the revitalized development.

-Advocates have long been troubled that under HOPE VI, public housing agencies (PHAs) have demolished viable units, displaced families, and exercised overly rigid rescreening practices to effectively bar residents from returning to their revitalized communities.
+Advocates have long been troubled that, under HOPE VI, public housing agencies (PHAs) have demolished viable units, displaced families, and exercised overly rigid rescreening practices to effectively bar residents from returning to their revitalized communities.

-Choice Neighborhoods Initiative.
-While HOPE VI focused on grants to revitalize severely distressed public housing, CNI focuses its resources on transforming entire neighborhoods.
+CNI.
+Although HOPE VI focused on grants to revitalize severely distressed public housing, CNI focuses its resources on transforming entire neighborhoods.
 Legislation to authorize the CNI program was introduced in 2011 by Representative Maxine Waters (D-CA) and Senator Robert Menendez (D-NJ).
-Senator Menendez reintroduced his CNI authorization bill in 2013.
-However, there has been no action on the most recent bill.
+Senator Menendez reintroduced his CNI authorization bill in 2013, but no authorizing action was taken in the 113th Congress on CNI.
 Although unauthorized, CNI has been funded through annual appropriations bills and administered according to the details of HUD Notices of Fund Availability (NOFA).
-CNI was funded at \$65 million in both FY10 and FY11, and received \$120 million in FY12.
+CNI was funded at \$65 million in both FY10 and FY11, at \$120 million in FY12, at \$114 million in FY13, at \$90 million in FY14, and at \$80 million in FY15.